Multiplying Disciple-Makers

 The Bible says in Luke 9:23.And he (Jesus) said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me.

-A large crowd near Capernaum assembled and Jesus explains in verses 26 that many were following Him because they were filled from the loaves of bread, and not because of His miracles!
+A large crowd near Capernaum assembled, and Jesus explained in verse 26 that many were following Him because they were filled from the loaves of bread, and not because of His miracles!

 And the Bible reads in John 6:66 From that time many of his disciples went back, and walked no more with him.

-7) The next time came later in His ministry in Luke 14.
+The next time Jesus reduced the crowd came later in His ministry in Luke 14.

 The Bible reads in Luke 14:25 And there went great multitudes with him: and he turned, and said unto them, If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple.